-After completing his RIBA Part I studies at the Welsh School of Architecture, Tom joined DLM Architects in 2014, bringing with him a high level of presentation skills to the practice.
+Tom joined DLM Architects in 2014 after completing his RIBA Part I studies at the Welsh School of Architecture, bringing with him a high level of presentation skills to the practice.

-In 2015 Tom returned to the WSA to complete his RIBA Part II studies, focussing specifically on the tectonic language of materials.
+In 2015 Tom returned to the WSA to complete his RIBA Part II studies, with a thesis on the tectonic language of materials and place.
 Able to integrate what he had learned from his time with DLM, Tom passed with flying colours.